RikkaApps/websites/appops/guide/technical/system_behaviors.md

-# System behavior of different versions
+# Difference under different Android versions

 Each op has two modes, `package mode` and `uid mode`. `uid mode` has higher priority, that is, `package mode` is used only when `uid mode` is the default value.